©2019 by Corbin Ball, CMP, CSP

 Lee Travel provided the first generation of an online integrated housing, registration, and air-booking product that incorporates zone fares.

 In April 1998, the Open Source Summit event was held.
-This was a pivotal event significantly boosting the idea of free, publically developed (open-source) software.
+This was a pivotal event significantly boosting the idea of free, public developed (open-source) software.
 This has grown into a much lower price and faster software development model including the Linux and Android operating systems and hundreds of thousands of mobile applications.

 Several pundits predict total a computer system collapse because of the Y2K bug (the inability of older computers to distinguish between the year 1900 and the year 2000).
 Almost no problems are encountered in the New Year, but fears lead to major system upgrades throughout the global corporate environment.